Forecasting: the innovation that will revolutionize the use of renewable energies

 How do we recognize a real innovation?
-The Massachusetts Institute of Technology (MIT) tried to answer this difficult question with the publication of the following article in its Technology Review: “The ten breakthrough technologies of 2014”.
+The Massachusetts Institute of Technology (MIT) tried to answer this difficult question with the publication of a recent article in its Technology Review: “The ten breakthrough technologies of 2014”.
 More than allowing a dramatic change in our day-to-day habits, the 10 laureates have another common point: thanks to them, some of the most difficult scientific problems will be able to be solved.
 Thus, we can say that those technologies serve global progress.
 Supporting medicine – with brain mapping – as well as freedom of speech – thanks to the secure phone -, each of them represent, according to the MIT, a potential revolution.

 Forecasting and renewable energies brought to another level